telecoder/rsam-ssam/CONFIGURATION.md

 # Configuration

-There are two main configuration files under the folder conf.
+There are two main configuration files under the `conf` folder.

 <pre >
 conf